Scar (The Lion King): 1994 incarnation

-Tim Curry, Malcolm McDowell, Alan Rickman, Patrick Stewart, and Ian McKellen were all originally considered for the role of Scar.
-However, the actor ultimately chosen for the role was Jeremy Irons, because of his classical theater training, because the directors had deliberately wanted Scar "to come across as a Shakespearean character."
+Ian McKellen, Patrick Stewart, Malcolm McDowell, Alan Rickman and Tim Curry were all originally considered for the role of Scar.
+However, the actor ultimately chosen for the role was Jeremy Irons, because of his classical theatre training, because the directors had deliberately wanted Scar "to come across as a Shakespearean character."
 Successfully recruiting Irons for the film was considered an unprecedented achievement for the studio because, at the time, it was rare for a dramatic actor of Irons's caliber to agree to voice an animated character, especially immediately after winning an Academy Award.
-In fact, the Oscar-winning actor nearly declined, because, in fear of jeopardizing his successful career, he was "[h]esitant to jump from a dramatic role to an animated feature."
+Irons nearly declined, because, in fear of jeopardizing his successful career, he was "[h]esitant to jump from a dramatic role to an animated feature."
 Prior to The Lion King, Irons was famous for starring as several villains and antagonists in live action films "geared towards adults."
 Although he had starred in a children's film before, the actor admitted that it did not mirror the success of The Lion King, a film that has since gained notoriety for its cast of well known, award-winning Hollywood actors, which animation historian Jerry Beck referred to in his book The Animated Movie Guide as "the most impressive list of actors ever to grace an animated film."

 Actors Tim Curry (left) and Malcolm McDowell (right) were both considered for the role of Scar.
 Ultimately, the role went to then-recent Academy Award-winner Jeremy Irons.

 As directors, Minkoff and Allers "work[ed] very closely with the actors to create their performance."
 Describing Irons as "a gentleman and a brilliant actor," Allers revealed that the actor was constantly offering "extra interpretations of lines which were fantastic."
 Producer Don Hahn recalled that Irons "really wanted to play with the words and the pacing," specifically referring to a scene in which Scar coaxes Simba onto a rock and tricks the cub to stay there and await his father's arrival, dubbing it "a father and son thing."
 According to Hahn, "The comedy in [Irons's] inflection comes from Scar sounding so disdainful he can barely summon the will to finish the sentence."
 Irons's physical appearance and mannerisms served as inspiration for Scar's supervising animator Andreas Deja, namely his flicking his paw in disgust.
 Critics have cited physical similarities between Irons and Scar.